the artist

 “Most of all I would like people to come away from looking at my work feeling in some way uplifted.
 Painting for me is a self-reinforcing cycle of noticing the beauty around us, then looking more to find it.”

-Anything I make is a jumbled-up result of the threads and scraps, clots of ideas and influences that have trickled into my head over my time on this earth, and stuck together somehow.
-If it has to be painted, it’s generally because it would be far harder to try and explain it with words.
+Anything I make is a jumbled-up result of the threads and scraps, clots of ideas and influences that have trickled into my head over my time on this earth, stuck together somehow.
+If it has to be painted, it's generally because it would be far harder to explain any other way.

-And that’s about as much sense as I am ever likely to make…
+And that's about as much sense as I'm ever likely to make!

 Thanks for taking the time to have a read.